Gaël Gendron

 We develop a novel modular language model architecture sparating inference into independant causal modules, and show that it can be used to improve abstract reasoning performance and robustness for out-of-distribution settings.

-Large Language Models Abstract Reasoning Independent Causal Mechanisms Out-of-distribution Generalization
+Large Language Models Abstract Reasoning Independent Causal Mechanisms Out-Of-Distribution Generalization

 Behaviour Modelling of Social Agents